oluwafenyi/comic-dl/README.md

     Displays a list of all comics on watchlist, their aliases and last downloaded issues

+- `comic-dl download -l="<link>"`

+    Takes the link to a comic series and downloads all issues for that series.
+No watching.

 - `comic-dl download <alias> -i=<n> | -a=<n> | -r=<n>-<m> | --all`

     Downloads comic issues specified for a comic series specified by an alias